skalenetwork/skaled/README.md

 ## Survivability

-The network is assumed to bef fully asynchronous meaning that there is no upper limit for the packet delivery time.
+The network is assumed to be fully asynchronous meaning that there is no upper limit for the packet delivery time.
 In case of a temporarily network split, the protocol can wait indefinitely long until the split is resolved and then resume normal block production.

 ##  Historic origins